-Since then, modern science has allowed us to uncover many secrets of nutrition.
+Since then, modern science has uncovered many secrets of nutrition.
 But we’re still just scratching the surface of the many complex ways that food interacts with the myriad of system within the body.
 We are still trying to figure out what specific changes in diet alone can cure diseases.

-As Mat Edelson wrote for Hopkins Medicine, the rise of corporatism had a big influence on medicine.
+As Mat Edelson wrote for Hopkins Medicine, corporate interests had an huge influence on medicine.

 “Big pharma was scarce with cash, because they can’t patent a food’s natural properties.
 And from a practical viewpoint, studying food with its thousands of chemicals and nutrients is incredibly complex.
 By comparison, targeting and studying a single drug for efficacy in a double-blind model was far more straightforward and lucrative to both researchers and industry.”

-In the small, prospective study, patients were put on a special diet called the specific carbohydrate diet (SCD) for 12 weeks as the sole intervention to treat their Crohn’s or UC.
+Throughout the small study, ten patients were put on a special diet called the “specific carbohydrate diet (SCD)” for 12 weeks.
+The diet was the only intervention to treat their Crohn’s or UC.
 In other words, they didn’t take any medications during that time.

 SCD is a nutritionally balanced diet that eliminates all grains, dairy products, and processed foods.
 It also removes all sugars, except honey.
-Instead, the diet promotes only natural, nutrient-rich foods, which includes vegetables, fruits, meats and nuts.
+Instead, the diet promotes only natural and nutrient-rich foods, including fruits, veggies, nuts and meat.

-At the end of the 12 weeks, eight out of the 10 patients who finished the study showed significant improvement and achieved remission from the dietary treatment alone.
+According to Suskind, at the end of the trial, eight out of the 10 patients who finished the study showed “significant improvement and achieved remission from the dietary treatment alone.”

 “This changes the paradigm for how we may choose to treat children with inflammatory bowel disease,” Suskind added.